-In the first DesuRattle, she reveals that her first episode of Fullmetal Alchemist was Night of theChimera's Cry, which she watched at midnight.
+- In the first DesuRattle, he reveals that him first episode of Fullmetal Alchemist was Night of the Chimera's Cry, which he watched at midnight.
 Sleeping was not done that night.
-On the upside, it sold FMA as a quality series for her.
-She brings it up later in her Top 25 Favorite Anime List:
+On the upside, it sold FMA as a quality series for him.
+He brings it up later in he Top 25 Favorite Anime List:

 JO: My first episode was Night of the Chimera's Cry.
 That's right, the Nina Tucker story.
 And I watched this at midnight.
 In the dark.
 In the middle of nowhere.

-From Anime Derby Summer 2013 part 1:
+- From Anime Derby Summer 2013 part 1:

 "...with the male fandom insisting that Kyo Ani's 'high-end output' — Pfffft"